rarible/protocol-contracts/broken-line/readme.md

 - add - adds one more line to the broken line, lines should have unique ids
 - remove - removes line from the broken line
 - update - refreshes broken line up to current time - this operation can make many state changes but it can be done in some transactions

+NOTE: update can only be done for future.
+It's impossible to get previous value of the broken line.